 Here are some dehydrator recipes, which are also raw, living food recipes.

 A dehydrator to the raw foodist replaces some of the traditional kitchen/cooking appliances.
-A dehydrator helps those of the raw food persuasion to effectively make crunch "baked goods" such as crackers and pastries while keeping the important enzymes intact and avoiding wheat.
+A dehydrator helps those of the raw food persuasion to effectively make crunchy "baked goods" such as crackers and pastries while keeping the important enzymes intact.

 This recipe was contributed by Erin Robertson, RN.